 The Riverside Drive Viaduct is located between Tiemann Place and 125th St. The viaduct transforms part of the road into an elevated steel highway.
 It’s design was considered to be a feat of engineering at the time of its inception.
 The completion of the viaduct during the early 1900’s symbolized a great time of confidence in American technology.
 At the same time, New Yorkers were happy to be able to drive their cars through a large portion of the city while enjoying unparalleled views of the Hudson River.

-Riverside Drive was designed by Frederick Law Olmsted.
+Frederick Law Olmsted is the man behind the design of Riverside Drive.
 He was a visionary landscape architect who intended to turn a portion of the original street into a scenic parkway.
 Olmsted was also determined to make use out of the barren piece of land facing the Hudson River by turning it into an urban park.
 He merged both of his plans into one in order to create Riverside Drive and what is known today as Riverside Park.
 Other architects began to take interest in the project and by the late 1800’s construction was already well underway.

 During the 1980s, Riverside Drive saw a major expansion under the helm of business magnate Donald Trump.
 He proposed to expand the street to the south under the name of Riverside Boulevard.
 His large real estate development project also increased Riverside Park’s size by 23 acres.

 Many of Manhattan’s most notable buildings and monuments are located on Riverside Drive.
 One of these monuments is dedicated to the fire department.
 The Fireman’s Memorial, which is located by 100th St, was built in 1914 to honor those firefighters who lost their lives saving others during the fires that engulfed the city during much of the 18th and 19th centuries.
 After the 9/11 attacks, the monument became the site of an annual ceremony in remembrance of those firemen who passed away whilst protecting their country.